neo-oink/mana-a-mana/README.md

 3. once the last card from the deck has been placed on the board, for each pile, the game master gives one small cone of the mana color for that pile to all the kids with the cards of a number present in the pile. this it to be done as the kids return their round cards to the game master. there might be kids who would get a cone of a color they already have. if this happens while some other kid decided -or had no option other than- to return ir* card, the acquired cone can be give tho the second kid, instead. it will be the mana mages role to hand out the small cones to the kids after the game master declares the round to be over;

-4. at the end of a round all the kids with all five mana cones raise their hand (the one holding the cones on the tip of the fingers). if all the kids of a faction raise their hand, their fingers are checked to confirm that all the cones are there, then, irregolarities aside, they are declared winners.
+4. at the end of a round all the kids with all five mana cones raise their hand (the one holding the cones on the tip of the fingers). if all the kids of a faction raise their hand, their fingers are checked to confirm that all the cones are there, then, irregularities aside, they are declared winners.

 (*agender pronoun proposed [here](https://kappann.eu/pronomee) as an alternative to "they")